FaceMe®

 Let’s look at each of these possible concerns in-depth:

-Some individuals express concern about facial recognition systems storing their data in the form of photos and information about their physical activity.
-Many data privacy laws and regulations (such as GDPR, CCPA, BIPA, and LGPD), consider biometric information (not just photos) to be personal information and thus have installed strict requirements to safeguard personal privacy.
+Probably the most common concern is that facial recognition systems store people’s biometric data information and track their activity.
+Data privacy laws and regulations (including GDPR, CCPA, BIPA, and LGPD), consider biometric information to be personal information and thus have installed strict requirements to safeguard personal privacy.

-In order to stay compliant with these privacy laws, FaceMe facial recognition provides their customers with these critical features:
+In order to stay compliant with these privacy laws, FaceMe® provides customers with these critical features:

-1. Active Facial Recognition: When a user’s face takes up more than 25% of the screen view, the system will ask if the user agrees to have his face data extracted.
-FaceMe will only collect, analyze, and store this data when the user nods his head as a form of consent.
+1. Active Facial Recognition: When a user’s face takes up more than 25% of the screen view, the system will ask if the user agrees to have their face data extracted.
+FaceMe® will only collect, analyze, and store this data when the user nods their head as a form of consent.

 facial recognition concerns about data vulnerabilities

-We encourage our customers to always keep their company data protected by all reasonable means, taking necessary procedures such as keeping their software and underlying systems up to date, and regularly safeguarding their commitment to user access policies.
+CyberLink encourages customers to always keep their data protected by all reasonable means, taking necessary procedures such as keeping their software and underlying systems up to date, and regularly safeguarding their commitment to user access policies.
+This concern is not limited to facial recognition, as it is the same concern with regards to bank accounts, credit cards, and social security info being stolen.

-Many businesses worry that facial recognition technology has large computational requirements to run such advanced software.
-Although it is true that the businesses that invest in more capable computer systems will be best suited to reap the benefits of faster processing, we also recognize that this is not feasible for all businesses, which is why FaceMe is designed to be scalable.
+Some may worry that facial recognition technology has large computational requirements to run such advanced software.
+Although it is true that spending more can reap the benefits of faster processing, it is recognized that this may not be feasible for everyone, which is why FaceMe® is designed to be scalable.

-In many cases, customers can still use FaceMe just with a compact smart device, and the use of a connected or AIoT/IoT device with a built-in or attached camera is enough to run FaceMe.
+In many cases, customers can still use FaceMe® with only a compact smart device, another benefit of AI facial recognition.
+The use of a connected or AIoT/IoT device with a built-in or attached camera is enough to run FaceMe®.

-There are many deployment options facilitated by FaceMe SDK for business needs of all sizes.
-Developers are even able to enable GPU acceleration, utilizing OpenVino, NVIDIA Jetson, ARM, etc. to speed up deep-learning algorithms.
-Check our FaceMe SDK System Requirements for more information.
+There are many deployment options facilitated by FaceMe® SDK for business needs of all sizes.
+Developers can enable GPU acceleration, utilizing OpenVino, NVIDIA Jetson, ARM, and more to speed up deep-learning algorithms.
+Check our FaceMe® SDK System Requirements for more information.

 Legal considerations when using facial recognition technology